 \subsection{Hyperparameter Tuning}

 This task originates from HPOBench \cite{klein2019tabular}.
-The parameters to be tuned are shown in Table. \ref{tab: HBOBench}.
+The parameters to be tuned are shown in Table \ref{tab: HBOBench}.

-In this task, we follow the procedure in \cite{tiao2021bore} to densify the search space by one-hot encoding for categorical hyperparameters (including LR Schedule, activation function of layers $1\&2$), with each variable with domain of [0,1] representing each category.
-For each of other numerical hyperparameters, we use one variable with domain of [0,1] with space equalized separated for all candidates of that hyperparameter.
+In this task, we follow the procedure in \cite{tiao2021bore} to densify the search space by one-hot encoding for categorical hyperparameters (including LR Schedule, activation function of layers $1$ and $2$), with each variable with domain [0,1] representing each category.
+For each of the other hyperparameters, we use one variable with domain [0,1] with space equalized separated for all candidates of that hyperparameter.
 Therefore, the search domain is $[0,1]^{12}$.